 3. Ferenc Puskas (Hungary)

-One of the most important players of the 20th century, Puskas was a revelation.
-He was part of the revolutionary 1950s Hungarian national side, which won an Olympic Gold Medal.
-One of the more impressive things in his career is that when Puskas joined Real Madrid, he was almost 32.
-Yet, he went on to win La Liga on five occasions and the European Cup on three!
+One of the most important players of the 20th century, Puskás was undisputedly one of the best strikers of all time.
+He was part of the revolutionary 1950s Hungarian national side, which won an Olympic Gold Medal and bulldozed through the opposition teams.
+One of the more impressive things in his career is that when Puskas joined Real Madrid, he was already 32, an age where a player is said to be at the tail-end of his career.
+Yet, he went on to win La Liga on five occasions and the European Cup on three.

-Puskas redefined the role of a traditional forward; his goal catalogue was sensational.
+Puskas redefined the role of a traditional forward & was known for scoring mind-boggling & fantabulous goals.
 It is one of the biggest reasons why the Best Goal Award is currently named The Puskas Award.
-The Hungarian striker is highly regarded as one of the best strikers of all time.

 Apps | Goals | Assists | Trophies Won | Notable Clubs |